joycesim/joycesim.github.io/GroupVision/index.md

 Do sign up for ‘mail alerts’ from specific journals and more general publication ‘feeds’ (e.g. Google Scholar or Web of Science); by doing this, you can be kept informed of newly published literature related to your studies.
 If there is anything interesting, you can always bring it up for journal club!

+### j) Writing is part of thinking
+Writing is an important part of academia.
+Writing is part of the thinking process.
+Joyce encourages you to set aside some time to write weekly.
+Even if you are just taking classes, you can write about what you have learned.
+Writing takes practice.
+Scientific writing is all about revising your writing and is not intuitive to most.
+When you are reading scientific journals, take note of what are the part that are good and try to use it in your own writing.
+If you need help with writing, please let Joyce know or talk to others in the group.
+Everyone has a different way of writing.
+Outlining and brainstorming etc helps to organize your writing.
+Get feedback from Joyce and others in the group and try not to be offended by criticism.
+We are here to help you grow to be a better science writer so do not take it personally.
+Joyce is not the best writer so we are all here to learn together.

+Students often have these questions when it comes to writing:
+1) What is the timeline for writing?
+There are usually no datelines for manuscript.
+Since writing is part of the thinking process, this can be up to you.
+If you think your progress is too slow, do consult with Joyce.
+She will be happy to help you along.
+2) When should I write?
+This is up to you but do set aside time for writing.
+If you do not set aside time and wait for inspiration, that might not happen.
+Even if it is for a few minutes.
+If you need the writing to be broken down more, please reach out to Joyce, she will be happy to help.
+3) Am I expected to know how to write scientifically?
+No, especially not for your first paper.
+Scientific writing is a whole different beast from regular writing essay.
+Typically for a class, you write an essay and the only feedback you get is your grade.
+In scientific writing, there will be many revisions as our thinking changes and we discover more of the results as we write.
+The writing will also be different depending on who your audience are.
+Writing a proposal will be different from writing for scientific publication.
+4) Why is there so many edits in my first draft?
+Am I a bad writer?
+No, you are not a bad writer but might just not be a good scientific writer yet.
+If you are unsure about edits, do talk to Joyce or whoever gave you the edits to help you understand their thought process.
+Note that it usually take some time to go through just one paragraph.
+Do not be offended by edits or criticism.
+They are meant to help you grow as a scientific writer.

+Take part in scientific writing workshops, take a course to write your fellowship proposal.
+The way to get better is to practise and get feedback.
+Joyce encourages you to have a conversation with her about writing.
+Everyone has different idea of what drafting means.
+Some people just writes everything onto paper before organising, others like to outline or brainstorm before organizing.
+Write.
+Write.
+Write.

 ## ESTABLISHING LINES OF COMMUNICATION

 ### a)     Group Meetings/lunch/Journal – how frequently